man-group/dapr-sidekick-dotnet/samples/AspNetCore/PlacementSample/README.md

     .AddPlacement();
 ```

-Typically when installing Dapr in self-hosted mode, a Placement service container is added to Docker exposing the default port 6500.
-If this samle is run
+Typically when installing Dapr in self-hosted mode, a Placement service container is added to Docker exposing the default port 6050.
+If this same is run
 while that container is up it will be unable to start due to a port conflict.
 Instead a different port 6501 is assigned to Placement in configuration:

 ```json5